Hello my lovelies.

 But they just needed something to make the gift extra special, so out came the paper and the scissors...

 snip, snip and a beautiful gift box was made.
 Just a perfect size!

 Lastly and just in case I don't have enough to keep me occupied next week when I'm away on holiday, my lovely dad, arrived not only with this scrummy basket of granny squares he has made...for me to crochet together!
 But he has also made me a Swift for winding hanks of wool.
 What a total superstar he is.
 Thank you Dad. x

 Argh, I need all those stolen days back and more. lol.

-I'm away next week with Wonderful Man celebrating his 50th birthday in a pretty little cottage over looking the sea.
+I'm away next week with Wonderful Man celebrating his special birthday in a pretty little cottage over looking the sea.
 Just him and me.
 Bliss!
 I think I've packed more craft projects than clothes!

 till next time